GalinaMartynova/NLP/README.md

 https://www.kaggle.com/datasets/amananandrai/ag-news-classification-dataset

 ## Your Assignment:
-a) Try some text cleaning techniques from the list below (at least 2).
+a) Try some text cleaning techniques from the list below.
 Does any of it improved your model quality?
 Try to assume why.
 - stop words removing
 - punctuation removing
 - Trash (Extra spaces / special symbols (like @#~<> etc)) removing